finance

 If you require expensive equipment for your startup, equipment financing will be a better option.
 Here the equipment bought at the time of starting the business acts as a security for the loan.
 Once the startup earns revenue, the customer can repay the amount either through lump sum or monthly installments.
 In case of non-payment, lender can seize the equipment to recover his losses.
 Thus, Equipment financing helps you to set up and finance machinery/equipment purchases.

-Unsecured loans under Government Schemes
+Unsecured Loans Under Government Schemes

 1. Credit Guarantee Scheme (CGTMSE):

-Credit Guarantee Scheme
+Credit Guarantee Scheme logo

 Credit Guarantee Fund Trust For Micro and Small Enterprises headed this scheme.
 The government initiated this scheme to facilitate the flow of credit to MSEs engaged in manufacturing or service activities.
 Startup enterprises finds major benefits under this scheme.
 Also it allows startups to take loans at a reasonable rate of interest.
 But the maximum limit of a loan is 1 crore, and the loan amount depends on the eligibility and viability of the business.
 The lending institutions include Commercial banks, Private and Public banks, Foreign banks, Regional Rural Banks, SBI, and its associated banks under NABARD.